 If you choose to take your dog off-leash in areas where it's allowed, it's good to follow some basic safety measures.
-Make sure your dog has a collar with an ID tag and is microchipped; make sure your dog follows some basic obedience commands; and have plenty of treats available for a reliable recall if some wildlife or another dog shows up.
+Make sure your dog has a collar with an ID tag and is microchipped; make sure your dog follows some basic obedience commands; and have plenty of natural dog treats available for a reliable recall if some wildlife or another dog shows up.

 3. Size & Fit the Right Gear

 Make sure you have the right eco friendly dog harness, and a sturdy leash.
 Studies have shown that excessive pressure from a neck collar can damage a dog’s trachea (windpipe) and require a dog tracheal collapse home treatment, so a walking harness may be a better choice for dogs that pull.
 Small dogs do exceptionally well with supportive harnesses.

 The most important items are your dog’s collar – with an up-to-date I.D. tag – and a sturdy leash.
 Some trails will require you to leash your dog while others will not.
 Encountering wildlife and other dogs is not uncommon, so even if you’re on a trail that doesn’t require your dog to be leashed, it’s always important to be ready to leash your dog at any time.

 If you start to get really serious about hiking, including overnight backpacking trips, you can start considering backpacks and functional outdoor clothing.
 Remember, your dog will wear these all day, so just as you want comfortable clothes, make sure all of these fit your dog properly.

 Make sure you bring some recycled plastic dog poop bags and always pick up after your dog.
 Not only is dog poop unhygienic and can build up quickly on high traffic trails, but it can be a source of disease and parasites for wildlife and water sources.